 Go easy on yourself if you don’t do that scary task.

 Who honestly get’s everything they mean to-do in a day?
 Really?
 I certainly don’t.

 That said, I tell my wife I love her every night before bed without fail.
-I make sure I spend a couple of quality hours with my son – laughing and playing with him every afternoon before dinner.
+I make sure I spend a couple of quality hours with my boys – laughing and playing with them every afternoon before dinner.
 I meditate every single morning and take every opportunity to practise mindfulness whenever I can.
 I always go for a walk outside as a way to remind myself that I’m alive and how fucking amazing that is!

 Quite frankly the rest can fucked.
 Occasionally it does!